-- Easy way: Google “shipping containers for sale” and buy one via a nationwide broker, ebay, or a local reseller.
+- The easy way: Google “shipping containers for sale” and buy one via a nationwide broker, eBay, or a local reseller.
 Expect to pay at least $1,900+ for a 20′ and $2300+ for a 40′, delivered .

 - Trick #2: if buying from a dealer, be clear that you don’t need a cargo-worthy container, just one that’s watertight.
 Cargo-worthy often refers to whether the metal channels on the bottom are straight to within an inch or something excessive; this is important for container-moving machinery but probably doesn’t matter to you.
 Before realizing this, I was quoted prices $300+ higher.